 In response to HHS Secretary Alex Azar declaring COVID-19 as a public health emergency, public health leaders including the Association of State and Territorial Health Officials (ASTHO), National Association of County and City Health Officials (NACCHO), Council of State and Territorial Epidemiologists (CSTE), and Association of Public Health Laboratories (APHL) are requesting that Congress provide resources to expand and strengthen state, territorial, and local capacity to respond to the coronavirus outbreak.
 State, territorial, and local health departments need major investments to assist in this global health security matter, which is now directly impacting the public health of our nation.
-Moreover, while the focus may be on the seven states that have reported a total of 15 confirmed cases, preparedness and response to COVID-19 is broad and demonstrates that public health is the keystone to our nation's health security.
+Moreover, while the focus may be on the seven states that have reported a total of 15 confirmed cases, preparedness and response efforts are currently underway throughout the rest of the country.
+The infectious disease response to COVID-19 is broad and demonstrates that public health is the keystone to our nation's health security.